Thursday, August 26, 2010

 The answer is important for kids need good fuel for their bodies -- both in quality and quantity.

-study published in the journal Health Affairs, the last 25 years has seen the number of snacks eaten and the number of calories in that snack increase.
+Are your kids snacking healthily?
+According to a recent study published in the journal Health Affairs, the last 25 years has seen the number of snacks eaten and the number of calories in that snack increase.
 More than 27% of calories consumed by kids come from snacks.

 No surprise, sugary foods are the top choice by far.
 The study showed that "the largest increases have been in salty snacks and candy.
 Desserts and sweetened beverages remain the major sources of calories from snacks."

-study conducted by the Baylor College of Medicine showing how Mexican-American overweight adolescents, lost weight while substituting an ounce of peanuts or peanut butter for other less healthy snack choices.
+Healthy snacks are a terrific way to satisfy hunger and get needed vitamins and nutrients, without adding pounds.
+This was shown in a study conducted by the Baylor College of Medicine showing how Mexican-American overweight adolescents, lost weight while substituting an ounce of peanuts or peanut butter for other less healthy snack choices.

 It's important for parents to pay attention to the quality AND quantity of snacks.